-The request for a vacuum topped nearly every registry list last year.
+Vacuums take top honors for most-requested registry items, year after year.
 If you’re looking to upgrade, make your life simple and go cordless.
-This stick model from the maestros of vacuums, Dyson, is the gift that keeps on giving: it seamlessly moves from hardwood to carpet; you can disconnect the handle for a handheld, cordless vac; and, given its sleek design, storing it won’t suck.
+This stick model from the maestros of vacuums, Dyson, is the gift that keeps on giving: it seamlessly moves from hardwood to carpet; you can disconnect the handle for a handheld, cordless vac; and, given its sleek design, storing it won’t gobble up precious closet space.
 Dyson V-7 Motorhead Cord-Free Stick Vacuum, $299.99, Best Buy.

 Anthony Bourdain’s Chef’s Knife

 Or, rather, his favorite knife in general.
-The late genius believed you only need one knife in the kitchen, a chef’s knife, and this one, designed by Japanese designer Komin Yamada, was Bourdain’s all-time favorite.
+The late culinary genius believed you only need one knife in the kitchen—a chef’s knife—and this one, designed by Japanese designer Komin Yamada, was Bourdain’s all-time favorite.
 Yoshikin Global 8″ Chef’s Knife, price varies, Amazon.com.

 Large Wooden Cutting Board That’s Gorgeous, Too